 The journey of Sister Helen Anne and Mums' Cottage is a journey of not only tremendous persistence but also and most importantly one of tremendous faith.
-The concept of Mums’ Cottage evolved over five years ago out of the necessity, to give support to Mum's in an ever-changing society; to hold together the family structure and improve general lifestyle.
+The concept of Mums’ Cottage evolved over six years ago out of the necessity, to give support to Mum's in an ever-changing society; to hold together the family structure and improve general lifestyle.

 Motherhood was becoming alarmingly difficult for many Mums, with more demands and expectations being placed on them, their journeys became an uphill battle and a challenge to cope with.